Submitty/submitty.github.io/_docs/developer/testing/cypress.md

 ```

 If you are on Linux, view [this page](https://docs.cypress.io/guides/getting-started/installing-cypress.html#Linux) to see what dependencies you may need to install additionally for Cypress.

+If you are on WSL and run into an error, make sure you installed `node.js` on your desktop (Program Files) and not inside your local Submitty repository.

 ## Cypress Test Runner